lexicalunit/dotfiles/README.md

 There's some things that I would like to have automated but I haven't found a way yet.

-- Automatically start up after being installed: Dropbox, Spectacle, Flux
+- Automatically start up after being installed: Dropbox, Rectangle, Flux
-- Automatically setup launch at startup: Spectacle, Amphetamine
+- Automatically setup launch at startup: Rectangle, Amphetamine
 - Automatically setup iterm2's config location
 - Automatically set up the Dock's icons
 - Automatically install Firefox extensions